 God is interested in our willingness to listen and contribute not the size or scope of our work.

-When we wonder what does the Bible say about our purpose, we can look at the many people in the Bible that persevered in walking out their purpose in life.
+When we wonder what does the Bible say about my purpose in life, we can look at the many people in the Bible that persevered in fulfilling their God-given purpose in life.

-You may be reading this and wondering how can I find my purpose in life?
-Well, if you feel stuck, start with these 5 tips that have helped me find my purpose in life:
+You may be reading this and wondering how you can find your purpose in God?
+If you feel stuck, finding purpose in God can start with these 5 tips:

-- Write down what you are passionate about, enjoy doing and what skills you have.
+- Discover what you are passionate about, what you enjoy doing, and what talents you have.

-- Write down where you can use your passions.
-This should include jobs and hobbies.
+- Analyze where you can use your God-given talents.
+This can include jobs and hobbies.

 - Talk to people you love and trust to get feedback and ideas.